casper-network/docs/source/docs/casper/workflow/verify-transfer.md

 ## Get Source Account Balance {#get-source-account-balance}

-All accounts on a Casper system have a purse associated with the Casper system mint, which we call the _main purse_.
+All accounts on a Casper network have a purse associated with the Casper system mint, which we call the _main purse_.
 The balance associated with a given purse is recorded in global state, and the value can be queried using the `URef` associated with the purse.

 Now that we have the source purse address, we can verify its balance using the `get-balance` command: